ashrarashru/Hishabee-Web-Automation-Selenium-with-TestNG-/README.md

 ## Project Description
-This project automates end-to-end testing for the [**Daily Finance**](https://dailyfinance.roadtocareer.net) web application to ensure essential features like user registration, password reset, item management, profile updates, and admin controls work correctly.
-It includes both positive and negative test cases to ensure the application's stability and reliability.
+This project automates testing for the [**Hishabee**](https://web.hishabee.business) web application, ensuring that essential features such as Login, Stock Book, and Expense Book function correctly.
+It includes both positive and negative test cases to verify the application's stability and reliability.

 ## Prerequisites
 Before running the tests, ensure you have the following set up: